TITLE 89: SOCIAL SERVICES

 "Administrator of the Administrative Hearings Unit" means the person who is responsible for coordinating the administrative hearing appeal process.

 "Appeal file" means the correspondence, statements, reports, investigative files, documents and other written material submitted to the Administrative Hearings Unit and the appellant after the commencement of the appeal.
-It does not include any documents or other material which may be in the custody of any other unit of DCFS, unless the document or material has been submitted to both the appellant and the Administrative Hearings Unit.
+It does not include any documents or other material that may be in the custody of any other unit of DCFS, unless the document or material has been submitted to both the appellant and the Administrative Hearings Unit.

 "Appellant" means the person who requests a review or administrative hearing or in whose behalf a review and administrative hearing is requested.